sa-nouri/ms-selectivity-feature/README.md

 ## Project Structure

-- [data](./data/): Contains a raw sample of human and monkey eye movement data.
+- [data](./data/): Contains raw samples of human and monkey eye movement data.
 - [Scripts](./scripts/): Source code for data preprocessing, model training, statistical analysis, and visualizations.
+Further information about the scripts is available on [Scripts-Readme](./scripts/README.md).
 - [Notebooks](./notebooks/): Jupyter notebooks for exploration, analysis, and visualizations.

 ## Installation and Setup Instructions